aspose-3d/Aspose.3D-Doc-md/turkish/net/developer-guide/migrating-from-earlier-versions-of-aspose-3d/public-api-changes-in-aspose-3d-16-x-x/public-api-changes-in-aspose-3d-16-11-0/_index.tr.md

 sphere.AddEntity(new Sphere());

 {{< /highlight >}}
-### **Import ve Export glTF Files**
+###  **Import and Export of glTF Files**
-Developers son sürümü (16.11.0) veya daha yüksek şarkı söyleyen geliştiriciler glTF dosyalarını diğer desteklenen 3D dosyalarına aktarabilir ve aktarabilir.
+Using the recent version (16.11.0) or higher, developers can import and export glTF files to/from other supported 3D files.
-#### **Dds dds Aspose.ThreeD.Formats.
-Glass lass lass ooadlass ptions lass lass**
+####  **Aspose ekler. threed. formats. gltfloadoptions sınıfı**
-We Gptions TFLptions oadptions ptions class ekledi.
-It glTF dosyalarını Aspose.3D API dosyasına aktarmaya yardımcı olur.
+We have added GLTFLoadOptions class.
+It helps in importing glTF files into Aspose.3D API.

 **Lip lip V/T Texture ordinoordinate**